 6- Craft Gossip – Always submit here, they send me new readers as well.

 It’s interesting to me that this is the first year that I feel mildly protective over some of my information.
 I have had a few run-ins this year with other blogs content being similar to mine (or in two cases, blatant content scraping), a few ‘post sharing’ relationships where I don’t think the load was shared evenly, etc. and it all bums me out.
 I hate to think of someone reading this post and deciding to copy my most popular post, or what I tell you generates me the most money, which isn’t something that had occurred to me before.
 Obviously it isn’t stopping me from sharing lots, and I hope the good continues to outweigh the bad.
-I am reminding myself that “a rising tide lifts all ships” and also re-reading this post about “copying” that is one of my favorites.
+I am reminding myself that “a rising tide lifts all ships”.

 Looking at profit (income-expenses), I made $2,000 in 2015, $4,200 in 2016, and $10,400 this year in 2017.
 I have two reactions to those numbers: 1.
 Wow!
 I made $10k doing what I love, from home, almost double what I made last year.
 2. Wow, I can’t believe I kept going when I was only making $2k back in 2015, and honestly $10k feels like it should be more when I think about how many hours I’ve spent!